nvpro-samples/vk_gaussian_splatting/README.md

 At the end of this process:

-* Both buffers are filled from 0 to the number of visible splats.
+* Both buffers are filled from index 0 to number of visible splats.
 * The index buffer will later be used to dereference splat attributes for rendering.
+* The indirect parameter buffer contains updated instanceCount and groupCountX=(instanceCount + 31) / 32

 The splat distances and indices are then passed to the Radix Sort compute pipeline from the VRDX library.